mfimahendra/mfimahendra/README.md

 # About Me:
 - 🏫 I’m currently Studying Computer Science on Nanjing University of Information Science Technology
-- 🌱 I’m currently learning more about React JS
+- 🌱 I’m currently learning more about Vue JS
 - 💬 Ask me about Laravel, Spring Boot or any tech-related stuff.
 - 📫 How to reach me: [Twitter](https://twitter.com/mfimahendra), [Instagram](https://www.instagram.com/mfimahendra_)
 - 😄 Pronouns: He/His